 How are hemorrhoids diagnosed?

 Your healthcare provider will ask about your symptoms, the foods you eat, and your bowel movements.
-He will examine your anus for external hemorrhoids.
+He or she will examine your anus for external hemorrhoids.
 You may need the following:

 - A digital rectal exam is a test to check for hemorrhoids.
 Your healthcare provider will put a gloved finger inside your anus to feel for the hemorrhoids.